• Skip to primary navigation

 Five: As an optional extra you can drizzle melted Biscoff spread onto the cooled flapjacks for added Biscoff flavour.

-• Use ordinary rolled oats NOT jumbo oats as these don't absorb the butter very well and can make your flapjacks greasy.
+• Choose the Right Oats: Use ordinary rolled oats, not jumbo oats.
+Jumbo oats don't absorb the butter well and can make your flapjacks greasy.

-• Score out squares whilst the flapjack is still warm, using a sharp knife.
-It will make cutting them a lot easier once they are set.
+• Pre-Score for Easy Cutting: While the flapjack is still warm, use a sharp knife to score it into squares.
+This will make it much easier to cut once they are set.

-• Speed up the cooling process by placing the baking tin in the fridge for 30 minutes prior to cutting.
+• Quick Cooling Tip: Speed up the cooling process by placing the baking tin in the fridge for 30 minutes before cutting.

-• Start checking to see if the flapjacks are ready from about 25 minutes onwards.
-They should be golden around the edges but still soft to touch in the middle.
+• Check for Doneness: Start checking the flapjacks at around 25 minutes.
+They should be golden around the edges but still soft to the touch in the middle.

 🍴 Serving suggestions

-The Biscoff flapjacks are perfect with a cup of tea or glass of cold milk.
+The lotus Biscoff flapjacks are perfect with a cup of tea or glass of cold milk.

 📖 Variations